For a complete copy of the 2018 ECRSA Operations Manual click here.

 - A player who is substituted for may not re-enter a game.

-- A batter who has just become a runner may take a courtesy runner at any base at the captains’ mutual There is no limit to the number of courtesy runners that may be used during a game.
+- A batter who has just become a runner may take a courtesy runner at any base.
+There is no limit to the number of courtesy runners that may be used during a game.

 Alcohol / Drugs

-- There is to be no alcohol or drugs consumed on the field of Off the field of play, if any player is reported to the ECRSA executive for consumption of or in possession of clearly marked alcohol/drugs that player will receive a warning for a first offence; for a second offence, the player will be referred to the league executive for a hearing and may be subject to discipline/suspension; the third such offence will result in the player being banned for the season.
+- There is to be no alcohol or drugs consumed on or off the field of play, if any player is reported to the ECRSA executive for consumption of or in possession of clearly marked alcohol/drugs that player will receive a warning for a first offence; for a second offence, the player will be referred to the league executive for a hearing and may be subject to discipline/suspension; the third such offence may result in the player being banned for the season.

 - Additionally, players are expected to abide by regulations set out by the landlords of the fields which the ECRSA uses.
 Any player reported violating these rules will be subject to the warning/meeting/banning process outlined above.